airbnb/chronon/README.md

 spark-submit --class ai.chronon.quickstart.online.Spark2MongoLoader --master local[*] /srv/onlineImpl/target/scala-2.12/mongo-online-impl-assembly-0.1.0-SNAPSHOT.jar default.quickstart_returns_v1_upload mongodb://admin:admin@mongodb:27017/?authSource=admin
 ```

-TODO: Can wrap these into one command?
-I guess airflow orchestrates this currently.
-Maybe not worth it here.

-TODO: Tight now you need to build the jar with the local repo, can we bake this into the image somehow?
-In general, do we need to remove mounted volumes for this to work without the local repo?

 ### Upload Join Metadata

 If we want to use the `FetchJoin` api rather than `FetchGroupby`, then we also need to upload the join metadata: